KarimAlMaghribi/Regress/docs/sharepoint-automation-defaults.md

 - Defaults are stored with timestamps, allowing administrators to audit changes.
 - Disabling a scope keeps previously configured identifiers so that re-enabling automation restores them automatically.
 - Manually created folder rules always override defaults and are preserved across toggles.

+## Data Clean-up

+Deployment of this change set includes a migration that clears lingering `auto_pipeline` flags and pipeline identifiers from default-managed folder automation entries as well as from the ingest default itself.
+This ensures that only processing automation (or manual operator actions) can set pipeline assignments going forward.